-It’s when someone makes friends with you online and then, when you trust them, tries to make you do sexual things.
+When we’re talking specifically about online grooming, this is normally when someone makes friends with you online and then, when you trust them, tries to make you do sexual things.
 They might ask you to:

-- Send pictures or videos of yourself naked – online or in text messages
+- Send pictures or videos of yourself naked – online or in text messages (called sexting).

 - Send messages about sexual things.